What is a Battery Energy Storage System (BESS)?

 Balancing Supply and Demand

 Electricity use goes up and down throughout the day, peaking in the evenings when people get home, cook, and plug in devices.
-Energy storage charges when demand is low (or when renewable generation is high) and discharges when demand is high, keeping the grid balanced.
+Energy storage charges when demand is low (or when supply is high) and discharges when demand is high, keeping the grid balanced.

 Supporting Renewable Energy

 Wind and solar don’t always produce electricity at the same time people need it.
-Storage captures that clean energy and makes it available later, reducing reliance on gas plants and improving grid reliability.
+Storage captures this clean energy and makes it available later, reducing reliance on gas plants and improving grid reliability.

 Cost Savings for Everyone